Bride of Frankenstein (1935) Director: James Whale

 Bride of Frankenstein is one of the rare films, in which the sequel is widely reputed to rival the original.
 In it, the monster is far more humanized; a tragic semblance of the state of modern science, though the film is more comedy than horror.
 It was a widely acclaimed film in its day and was a financial success.

-Bride of Frankenstein is an excellent film – an odd, surrealist, odyssey that pokes as much fun at the horror genre as it does masterfully shock the audience.
-With a running time of barely more than an hour, it is a short film, but certainly a great film.
+Bride of Frankenstein is an excellent film – an odd, surrealist, odyssey that pokes as much fun at the horror genre as it does masterfully shock the audience with dark and disturbing scenes.
+With a running time of barely more than an hour, it is a short film, but certainly a great one.